timnetworks/cfk-skeleton-structure/README.md

 # Impact

 The Change for Kids approach makes a positive impact on the lives of nearly 5,000 students at 13 partner schools in all five boroughs.
 With the help of supporters like you, Change for Kids raised $1.7 million this past year to combat educational inequity in New York City.
 This funded 57,833 programming hours and 115 volunteer events  thats over 4,700 volunteer hours dedicated to students.
-80% of students in Change for Kids partner schools received new coats, winter accessories, or gifts during the 2018 holiday season.
+In addition, 80% of students in Change for Kids partner schools received new coats, winter accessories, or gifts during the 2018 holiday season.
 With an equal focus on academics, social-emotional learning, and community engagement, CFK truly does make change for kids.

 # 25 Years of Change for Kids